opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 #### Target audience

 This case study is designed for undergraduate students who have not taken a statistics course.
-While we do not disucss the theoretical aspects of the statistics concepts used in this case study, the case study discusses the motivation behind them.
+While we do not discuss the theoretical aspects of the statistics concepts used in this case study, the case study discusses the motivation behind them.